henrygd/beszel/readme.md

 **Agent**: The hub provides compose content for the agent, but you can also reference the example [docker-compose.yml](/supplemental/docker/agent/docker-compose.yml) file.

-The agent uses the host network mode so it can access network interface stats.
-This automatically exposes the port, so change the port using an environment variable if you need to.
+The agent uses host network mode to access network interface stats, which automatically exposes the port.
+Change the port using an environment variable if needed.

-If you don't need network stats, remove that line from the compose file and map the port manually.
+If you don't require network stats, remove that line from the compose file and map the port manually.

 > **Note**: If disk I/O stats are missing or incorrect, try using the `FILESYSTEM` environment variable ([instructions here](#finding-the-correct-filesystem)).
 Check agent logs to see the current device being used.